-Planting trees for windbreaks
+Planting Trees for Windbreaks

 When planting a windbreak or privacy screen you should position the trees at least twelve feet away from your home or foundation.
 You will also want to stay at least six feet away from patios, fences, and other structures.
 If planting under a utility line you will want to use trees or shrubs that will not get too tall.
 Also, pay attention to their width at maturity and space your new plants almost as far apart as their mature width.
 (See the accompanying table below.)
 Don’t forget that you will need to water your trees until they are well established (probably several months), so be sure to have a water source in place like a Tree Gator, an irrigation system, or an established watering schedule.

-The Best Trees and Shrubs for Windbreaks
+The Best Wind Blocking Trees